Transvolve/MedAI_Flow_DevSecOps/README.md

 MedAI_Flow_DevSecOps:
-Developed by Dr. Mehul Pancholi, Senior System & Software Engineer with 20+ years of experience in DevSecOps, Embedded IoT, AI/ML, and Medical Device Systems & Software Engineering.
+Delete it: Just for testing path filters applied in main.yml Developed by Dr. Mehul Pancholi, Senior System & Software Engineer with 20+ years of experience in DevSecOps, Embedded IoT, AI/ML, and Medical Device Systems & Software Engineering.
 This repository demonstrates a secure, scalable, and compliant DevSecOps pipeline for medical imaging software, integrating AI/ML inference, cloud infrastructure automation, and software lifecycle governance aligned with IEC 62304, ISO 13485, ISO 14971, ISO 27001, and 21 CFR 820.